joeclark-phd/data-engineers-manual/manuscript/chapter03.md

 All in all, the relational model is a powerful and versatile way to model data.
 So why do we need any others?

 Two broad categories of reasons are performance at scale, and ease of use.
-As we will see later, analytics applications such as business intelligence systems have unique needs.
-These systems are intended to allow people who are not experts (in database technology) to summarize, slice, and dice large amounts of data.
+Analytics applications such as business intelligence systems have unique needs: they are intended to allow people who are not experts (in database technology) to summarize, slice, and dice large amounts of data, and must support queries that aggregate many rows at once without bogging down.
 Relational databases at the enterprise level can have dozens or even hundreds of tables; therefore, writing ad hoc SQL to analyze the data can be extremely complex, beyond the capabilities of a casual user.
 Also, the joining of numerous tables into a query can slow